ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Master the art of socializing at work
 - Sometime the greatest gift you can give your team is to let them go home!
 - Respect boundaries; Respect and openness
-- NTS: work to say “you all” instead of “you guys”
+- NTS: work to say "you all" instead of "you guys"
 - Recognize your emotions and master your reactions to others emotions
-- Acknowledge emotions: “I can see you’re mad/frustrated/elated/etc.”
+- Acknowledge emotions: "I can see you’re mad/frustrated/elated/etc."
 - When someone is upset ask questions until you understand what the real issue is
 - Do not add your guilt to people’s emotions, it may have nothing to do with you.
 Focus on them, not yourself
-- Telling people how to feel will backfire: do not say “don’t be mad, don’t be sad” or “no offense, but”
+- Telling people how to feel will backfire: do not say "don’t be mad, don’t be sad" or "no offense, but"
 - Some tips: keep tissue a short walk from your desk, excuse yourself to get the person water, keep water by your desk, go for a walk
 - Building relationships takes time and real energy, these relationships can give your work real meaning

 6: guidance - ideas for getting/giving/encouraging praise and criticism
-- guidance is the “atomic building block” of management
+- guidance is the "atomic building block" of management
 - Important to build a culture where people feel comfortable providing criticism.
 As the boss, encourage and welcome it.
-- As the boss, the “feedback in private” rule does not apply to you (I do not completely agree with this, at least not in all cases)
+- As the boss, the "feedback in private" rule does not apply to you (I do not completely agree with this, at least not in all cases)
 - Ask people to give you feedback in public, find someone who is comfortable challenging you and have them do it in a public setting
-- Have a go to question to get feedback: “is there anything I could do or stop doing that would make it easier to work with me?”
+- Have a go to question to get feedback: "is there anything I could do or stop doing that would make it easier to work with me?"
 - Tips: count to 6; ask the question again; watch body language
 - Your first job is to listen with intent to the criticism, not defend (or debate it!) - hard to do, learn how to master your response and emotions
 - Reward Criticism to get more of it (ie make a change as soon as possible, if change will take time do a small step towards it)